Banner

 Julie Wells

-Director of Strategic DevelopmentGive an Hour
+Director of Strategic DevelopmentGive an Hour: Mental Health for Life

-Julie Wells is the Director of Program Development at Give an Hour, a national nonprofit organization providing mental health support to those in need
+Julie Wells is the Director of Program Development at Give an Hour, a national nonprofit organization providing mental health support to those in need.

 Professional Background